Background pattern

 • if you have high blood sugar levels.

-Inform your doctor if you have been told you have any heart or blood vessel problems, including heart rhythm problems (arrhythmia), or are being treated with medicines for these conditions.
+Tell your doctor if you have been told you have any heart or blood vessel disorder, including heart rhythm problems (arrhythmia), or if you are being treated with medicines for these disorders.

-Inform your doctor if you have yellowing of the skin or eyes, dark urine, or severe nausea or vomiting, as these may be signs or symptoms of liver problems.
-Rarely, liver failure (called acute liver failure) may occur, which can be fatal.
+Tell your doctor if you have yellowing of the skin or eyes, dark urine, or severe nausea or vomiting, as these can be signs or symptoms of liver problems.
+Rarely, liver failure (called acute hepatic failure) can occur, which can be life-threatening.

-You may experience a decrease in the number of red blood cells in your blood, reduced sex drive, and cases of muscle weakness and/or muscle pain.
+A decrease in the number of red blood cells, reduced sexual desire, and cases of muscle weakness and/or muscle pain may occur.

-Abirateronashould not be administered in combination with Ra-223 due to a possible increase in the risk of bone fracture or death.
+Abiraterone should not be given in combination with Ra-223 due to a possible increased risk of bone fracture or death.

-If you plan to take Ra-223 after treatment withabirateronaand prednisone/prednisolone, you should wait 5 days before starting the treatment with Ra-223.
+If you plan to take Ra-223 after treatment with abiraterone and prednisone/prednisolone, you should wait 5 days before starting Ra-223 treatment.

 If you are unsure if any of the above applies to you, consult your doctor or pharmacist before taking this medicine.